 How it all began:

 He asked her out the unglamorous modern way: on a dating app.
-Attraction was immediate, communication was characteristically direct, and they arranged a date in one message each.
+Attraction was immediate and communication was characteristically direct.
+They arranged a date in one message.
 Then they bonded over love of the ocean, sports, and summertime.
 On August 20, 2024, Archer picked up Elizabeth with flowers.
 At dinner, they established a vision for their futures, and learned that their attraction went far beyond their favorite activities.
-They shared a calling to create a family culture of service.
+They shared a calling to create a family culture of serving others.
 He remembers two Elizabeth quotations: “only the best get to date my brother.
 I am trying to build a dynasty here.”
 And, “the game is over, we already won.
 We are already going to Heaven, now it is our job to usher in God’s kingdom on earth.”
 After dinner, they brought home fresh berries, maple syrup, and heavy cream to make dessert.
 Upon opening the blueberries, they erupted all over the floor.
 Without missing a beat, Elizabeth picked them up and even ate a few.
 Archer loved her no shame approach to life.
 Elizabeth loved a specific moment as well.
 They were kissing and she shared that she is waiting for marriage.
 Unfazed, he replied, “that is more fun.”
 She loves his confident, can do attitude.

 First Impressions

-Elizabeth: “full of life” “loves hard work” “never met anyone like him”
+Elizabeth: “he is full of life” “loves hard work” “I never met anyone like him”

-Archer: “one fancy lady” “disarmingly friendly” “she thinks big picture”
+Archer: “she is one fancy lady” “disarmingly friendly” “she thinks big picture”

 First Nerves

 Four weeks in, Archer was helping Elizabeth prepare hors de vours for a friend’s birthday party.
-As they were parting ways, Elizabeth said, “love you, bye.”
+As they were parting ways, Elizabeth said, “love you, bye!”
+(So embarrassing, we know.)
 She went to that party mortified.
 She shared with her friends, who confirmed the faux pas.
 As she was hoping she didn’t ruin everything, Archer sent her a message that he and his friend would sail by their party.
-As they got close, Elizabeth jumped off her friend’s boat and swam to his sailboat.
-As the three sailed around the other boat, her friends called out “love you, bye!”
+As they got close, Elizabeth dove from her friend’s boat and swam to his sailboat.
+As they sailed around the other boat, her friends called out “love you, bye!”
 They heard lots of laughter.
-That night, all of Elizabeth’s fears were silenced when Archer was saying goodnight after he threw a dinner party.
+That night, all of Elizabeth’s fears were silenced when Archer was saying goodnight after hosting a dinner party.
 He said, “you do not need to answer now, but will you be my girlfriend?”
 Elizabeth needed no time.

 First Serious Plans